Ben Fuller (singer): Background

 Fuller grew up on his family's dairy farm in southern Vermont.
 He began singing when he was young living on the farm.
 He played his first show in 2017 at a small bar called Sherry's Place.
 Soon afterwards, he decided to move to Nashville to pursue a career as a singer and songwriter.
-An early single "Spark," which he wrote about dairy farmer Romaine Tenny from Ascutney, Vermont northeast of Bennington, gained Fuller some radio airplay.
+An early single "Spark," which he wrote about dairy farmer Romaine Tenney from Ascutney, Vermont northeast of Bennington, gained Fuller some radio airplay.
 Fuller released a few more singles from 2017-2019 which gained him some popularity online.
 In 2020, he released his first album of 10 songs titled ‘Witness’.

 In 2022, he was signed to Provident Entertainment.
 He released his first single 'Who I Am', in March 2022.
 The album 'Who I Am' was released in September 2022.
 "Who I Am" gained more than 20 million streams while Fuller was also named one of the Christian/Gospel Artists to Watch in 2023 by Pandora.
 "Who I Am" was #1 on multiple charts including 1 week #1 at Billboard Airplay, 5 non-consecutive weeks #1 at Billboard ACI, 2 consecutive weeks #1 at Billboard AC Monitored, and 1 week #1 at Mediabase AC Monitored.

 In 2023, Fuller joined Casting Crowns on The Healer Tour in Spring of 2023.
 Later that year, Fuller was to tour with We Are Messengers.
 Fuller announced a new album due on October 20, 2023 along with the single "If I Got Jesus."